 *Students who show the proof of funding through a parent or sponsor must include a completed parent or sponsor form with notarization along with their I-20 application.

 When must the I-20 be completed?
-Your I-20 form must be completed and sent by email to your advisor before your intended start date.
-UWS recommends sending the completed forms and financial documentation two months before classes begin.
+Your I-20 application forms must be completed and uploaded to the application portal I-20 section along with related financial documentation and passport photo page before your intended start date.
+UWS recommends uploading the completed forms and financial documentation two months before classes begin.

-What happens after I send my I-20 and supporting documents to my advisor?
-As soon as your advisor receives the following items, they will process and send the issued I-20 Certificate to you with I-901 SEVIS fee payment instructions and guidance on how to enter the US under your student visa status.
+What happens after I upload my I-20 application forms, passport photo page and supporting financial documents?
+As soon as you have uploaded the documents and you have met all conditions of acceptance, we will process and send the issued I-20 certificate to you with I-901 SEVIS fee payment instructions and guidance on how to enter the US under your student visa status.

 - Original signed I-20 forms (I-20 application, financial certification and optional parent/sponsor form)